Unblocking team velocity with Design Tokens

 Software · 2022

-This context brought up our biggest pains to the surface:
+This context brought up the biggest pains to the surface:

-Low governance design data wasn’t managed or delivered into code in a reliable way.
-Basically, without a token infrastructure any improvement or change couldn’t get done without a ton of manual work.
+Lack of governance made design data hard to manage and deliver reliably into code.
+Without a token infrastructure any improvement or change couldn’t get done without a ton of manual work.

-Time consuming usage checks designers and developers were often guessing, constantly re-checking specs and accessibility, which slowed down production.
+Usage checks were time consuming, designers and developers often had to guess, constantly re-checking specs and accessibility, which slowed down production.

-We tackled this by setting up design foundations as tokens: color, typography, spacing, shapes, that would meet at least AA contrast compliance.
+We tackled this by setting up design foundations as tokens: color, typography, spacing, border, effects, icons and imagery.
+They were recorded through design libraries to centralize global contributions.

 Primitives captured raw values like colors or spacing, while semantic tokens defined intent by referencing primitives.